| by Steve

 be deriving the NTSC simulcasts from downconverted HDTV source

+material when possible and will avoid upconversion.
 The use of 35mm film has historically outlasted video originated

 material and will also allow future television standards to